ManjariGhantasala/TestConsoleApp/README.md

 replace "C:\CombinedLetters" with folder path of CombinedLetters from the current local system which contains fixed file folders like Input, Output & Archive

+# Assumptions

+Folder names in Combined letters eg-  "Input" are Case sensitve File names in Dated folder in Admission & Scolarship folders are case sensitive eg - "Admission-12345" or "Scholarship-12345"

 # Run

 run the program [Run](TestConsoleApp.sln) in any Development Environment(eg: Visual Studio)